-In order to be eligible, a student-athlete must be actively enrolled in a minimum of 12 units during the season of sport and 9 of those units must be “academic.”
+In order to be eligible, a student-athlete must be actively enrolled in a minimum of 12 units during the season of sport and 9 of those units must be “academic" and complete a Student Education Plan.
 Such eligibility is required for non-conference, conference, and post-conference participation.

 A student transferring for academic or athletic participation, who has previously participated in intercollegiate athletics at another California Community College, must complete 12 units in residence prior to the beginning of the semester of competition.
 A maximum of 8 units may be earned during the summer session.